Water Conservation Plumbing: Save Money and the Environment in 2026

 Get matched with companies for your specific needs

-In this guide, you'll learn exactly which fixtures deliver the best savings under the latest EPA WaterSense standards, how much it costs to upgrade in 2026, what rebates are available in your area, and how advanced solutions like greywater recycling and smart water monitors take conservation even further.
+In this guide, you'll learn exactly which fixtures deliver the best savings under the current EPA WaterSense standards (including the January 2026 clarifications), how much it costs to upgrade this year, what rebates are available in your area, and how advanced solutions like greywater recycling and smart water monitors take conservation even further.
 Whether you're a budget-conscious homeowner or an eco-minded renovator, this guide gives you everything you need to make the right call.

 Key Pinch Points